The new financial year is here, bringing new and significant changes to New Zealand’s taxation & payroll.

 – Review your agreements to include this new leave type in your policies and conditions.

 – ACC can be topped up with Family Violence Leave.

 – The Holidays Act is highly complex and affects all employees and employers across the country.
 We have begun further detailed policy design work to implement these changes.
 The Government expects to have introduced legislation by early 2022, which will go through the full parliamentary process.
 Businesses and employers will be given plenty of time and guidance to prepare for these changes.

 – Bereavement leaves for miscarriage.
 Amendment bill (No.2) This bill seeks to make it clear that employees are eligible for bereavement leave following the unplanned end of a pregnancy by miscarriage or still-birth.
 The mother and their spouse or partner would be entitled to 3 days’ bereavement leave.

 – Parent-Teacher interview leave.
 Amendment bill.
 This bill amends the Holiday Act 2003 to allow workers with children to take leave to attend parent-teacher interviews.
 Employees that are eligible will be able to take up to 4 hours’ parent-teacher interview leave in each 12-month period of current continuous employment.

 Payroll processes are complex and ever-changing.
 Especially since the pandemic, businesses have been faced with many unexpected changes, leaving a huge impact on their payroll processes.
 It is crucial to understand your payroll obligations to remain compliant and efficient to avoid any pitfalls.

 Our experts simplify payroll and always stay on top of the latest trends.
 We not only manage payroll in New Zealand but also in Australia and the Pacific territories to ensure you remain compliant.
-If still unsure of the benefits of outsourcing your payroll, check out our FAQs on why you should, or email our Payroll Manager, Crystal.
+If still unsure of the benefits of outsourcing your payroll, check out our FAQs on why you should, or email our Chief Client Office, Gerald.